awandres/gear-catalogue/PROJECT.md

 - Browse gear items in a responsive grid layout (3 items per row)
 - Search functionality with real-time filtering
-- Filter by category, status, and tags
+- Filter by category, projects, and tags
 - Pagination for large datasets
+- Project-based gear organization and loadouts

 ✅ **Gear Management**